 A demanding dance work for two female performers negotiating ever-diminishing dimensions of time and space, Split revels in Lucy Guerin's sharp, elegant choreographic investigations.
-Featuring a musical score by UK composer Scanner, this thought-provoking structural meditation rendered in movement is delivered by one of Australia’s most expressive dance companies.
+Set to a driving score by U.K. composer Scanner, this thought-provoking structural meditation rendered in movement is delivered by one of Australia’s most expressive dance companies.

 Lead support of dance programming at BAC is provided by the Rudolf Nureyev Endowment.

 Major support for dance programming and activities provided by the Mertz Gilmore Foundation, Andrew W. Mellon Foundation, and Harkness Foundation for Dance.

 Born in Adelaide, Australia, Lucy Guerin graduated from the Centre for Performing Arts in 1982 before joining the companies of Russell Dumas (Dance Exchange) and Nanette Hassall (Danceworks).
 She moved to New York in 1989 for seven years where she danced with Tere O’Connor Dance, the Bebe Miller Company and Sara Rudner, and began to produce her first choreographic works.